Seven Ways of Joy:

 Seven 30-minute meditations in your inbox throughout Sukkot

-In this week-long journey, through daily meditations, intention, reflection and practice instructions, we will connect with Sukkot as a present experience of ancient origin.
+In this week-long journey, through daily meditations, intention, reflection and practice instructions, we will connect with the joy of Sukkot and open ourselves to the blessings it has to offer us here and now.

 Each day, we will gather the fruits of practice together, each in our own time zone, and then we will gather for a live session to seal the journey together, as the Holiday draws towards its close.